emerone/File-Constructor/README.md

 # File-Constructor

-## Description

-File constructor using blob to make the file.
+File constructor in JS using blob to make the file.
 Form with 2 input and 1 option to select in order to choose the type of file.

 ## Getting Started